 The company responsible for waste collection is the Public Housing and Communal Company "Zvečan/Zveçan".
 Parallel municipality that operates under the Government of Republic of Serbia is in charge of monitoring the company and has a right to appoint the supervisory board

 Zvečan/Zveçan municipality does not have a legal landfill.
 At the moment the municipality is using temporary dump.
 This dump has some clay layers that serve as drainage.

-Old landfills

-No landfill

 Low level of waste collection